 Could you benefit?

-Aquatic physical therapy is typically prescribed for patients who have difficulty performing daily activities because of significant pain or weakness while moving or walking.
+Aquatic physical therapy is typically prescribed for patients who have significant pain or weakness while moving or walking, and difficulty performing daily activities.
 This type of therapy also is recommended for those who, due to injury or surgery, have been advised to limit movement.

 Aquatic physical therapy can be especially helpful if you have the following: